Strivin0311/ads-learning/testing/scenario_generation/SCSG/data_driven/density_estimate.md

 # Density Estimation for SCSG
-*Here's some resources about Density Estimation for SCSG*
+*Here're some resources about Density Estimation for SCSG*

 Intros: